 Sober living homes are also free of drugs and alcohol, so you won’t have that added temptation.

-Are You Looking for Sober Houses in MA or Nearby?
+Are You Looking for Sober Houses Nearby?

 It’s great that you’re on the path to sober living in Massachusetts.
 Sobriety is a journey, not a destination, and with enough support and determination, you’ll find that a sober lifestyle is attainable.